MicrosoftDocs/azure-docs/articles/virtual-network/scripts/virtual-network-powershell-sample-peer-two-virtual-networks.md

 ## Script explanation

 This script uses the following commands to create a resource group, virtual machine, and all related resources.
-Each command in the table links to command specific documentation.
+Each command in the following table links to command specific documentation:

 | Command | Notes |
 |---|---|